Wattlesol/plasmic-orcayo/DEPLOYMENT_GUIDE.md

 ### Redis Configuration

 Redis is used for session storage and caching.
-In production, you may want to use an external Redis service for better performance and reliability.
+The local environment includes a Redis service, but in production, you should use an external Redis service for better performance and reliability.
+Configure the connection details in the `REDIS_URL` environment variable.

 ## Troubleshooting